karayabin/universe-snapshot/universe/Ling/Deploy/commands.md

 push (remote=$remote)?
     Updates the **remote** application so that it looks like the **site** application.
     It uses the **diff** command under the hood.
+    The ignore and ignoreHidden keys of the map-conf of the site will be used to define which files will be sent over to the remote.